Why Screen Addiction in Babies Starts Earlier Than You Think (And How Movement Can Prevent It)

 Virtual Autism: A Real Phenomenon

 Romanian psychologist Marius Zamfir, who coined the term "virtual autism," documented children who couldn't make eye contact or speak after exposure to 4+ hours of daily screen time before age three.
-With complete screen elimination and intensive real-world interaction, many showed significant improvement within months.
+But with complete screen elimination and intensive real-world interaction, many showed significant improvement within months.
 This distinction matters because virtual autism symptoms often improve dramatically when screens are eliminated and real-world interaction increases.

 The Real Crisis: Container Baby Syndrome